rorymcgit/honeycomb-tv-tech-test/README.md

 I considered putting a guard clause on the add method to prevent duplication of a broadcaster, however I felt that this was off spec.

-I understand I have set the bulk discount threshold to be over >$30 and not >=$30.
+I understand I have set the bulk discount threshold to be >$30 and not >=$30.
 I followed the spec's wording literally in this case.

 ---
 ---